Keijo (manga): Characters

 One of the first keijo players and "prize queens", she was known as the "Alluring Siren" in the past.
 In the present, she is Nozomi's teacher.
-She was the first to recognize Nozomi's "Vacuum Butt Cannon" and knows the dangers of the attack, as she once used it herself.
+She is the first to recognize Nozomi's "Vacuum Butt Cannon" and knows the dangers of the attack, as she once used it herself.
 She is the owner of the UTMs (advanced swimsuits), before Nozomi joins the elite class in preparation for the East–West War.
 She has a rivalry with the keijo training school's head teacher in the East.
 She has orange hair and eyes, and a high weight compared to when she was a teenager.